bbradleyX/Group-2-Bracketeer/README.md

 Project Folder (Google Drive): https://drive.google.com/drive/folders/1OIzB6NRB93VdPahTLLmjbHnbeGQwexo-?usp=sharing

-Sprint Goal: make sure players are in events and see their schedules in order to fix time conflicts
+Sprint Goal 1: make sure players are in events and see their schedules in order to fix time conflicts